Insurers face hit from UK floods as earnings season looms

 Train companies said it was too early to put a figure on the cost of the bad weather but 10,000 staff worked to clear lines, rebuild track and make repairs in recent weeks following 644 "serious weather-related incidents."

-Analysts said, however, the final cost to insurers from flood related damage was unlikely to match the 3 billion pounds paid out after summer floods in 2007.
+Analysts said, however, the final cost to insurers from flood related damage was unlikely to match the 3 billion pounds ($4.9 billion) paid out after summer floods in 2007.

 Eamonn Flanagan, insurance specialist at Shore Capital, said individual insurance firms would be looking at costs amounting to "tens of millions not hundreds of millions".